hrishikeshs/MongoMan/README.md

 navigate to http://localhost:8000 to start using the application.

-Features currently included in the pre-release include the standard CRUD actions.
+Features currently included in the pre-release include the standard CR & D actions.

 Bugs
 ==========